Damianson/docs/README.markdown

 <a name="spellchecker-contribution"></a>
 ### Contribution
-This still needs work!
-Many words in tech jargon come back as incorrect.
+This still needs work, many words in tech jargon come back as incorrect.
 The best way I've found to solve this issue without too much overhead work:
 1. Run `$ npm run spellcheck`
 2. Edit `.spelling` to include the words that are coming back incorrect but are correct!